First recorded (as a demo) by Jackson Browne & Glenn Frey (1972).

 Hit album version by Eagles (B-side US #1/UK #51 1974).

 From the wiki: “‘Ol’ ’55’ is a song by American musician Tom Waits.
 It is the opening track and lead single from Waits’ debut studio album, Closing Time, released in March 1973 on Asylum Records.
 Waits has been critical of cover versions of the song, admitting that he was ‘not that particularly crazy about [Eagles’] rendition of it … I thought their version was a little antiseptic.’
-Eagles released their cover version as the B-side to the US #1 hit ‘Best of My Love’, from the 1974 album On the Border.”
+Eagles released their cover version as the B-side in the US and the UK to their hit ‘Best of My Love’, from the 1974 album On the Border.”

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.